dojo/cli/README.md

 `dojo version` - provides information on the versions of installed commands and the cli itself.

 `dojo build` and `dojo test` are not installed by default with `@dojo/cli`.
 To use them, you must install them separately, e.g. with `npm i @dojo/cli-build-webpack` and `npm i @dojo/cli-test-intern`.
 The reason for not bundling these 2 groups, is so you can run different versions of these group per-project.

+## A warning on `eject`ing

+Once you run `dojo eject`, the configuration and dependencies for the bundled tools are now part of your project.
+This action is one-way and you cannot go back to having the tools managed by the `cli`.

 ## How do I contribute?